29 Point Leeds Analysis for Small Stocks

-If a penny stock's affiliates and partners are dishonest and sloppy, then the underlying company is probably dishonest and sloppy.
+If affiliates and partners of a business are dishonest and sloppy, then the underlying company is probably dishonest and sloppy.
 Who they associate with is a reflection of who they are, or aspire to be.

 Typically, higher levels of Institutional Ownership of the shares is a positive sign for the company, because it represents mutual fund managers, hedge fund managers, and other professional investors, who have bought stock in the underlying company.

-Insider ownership is also important with penny stocks, because it shows you that the individuals steering the ship have "some skin in the game" so to speak.
-If insiders own 25% of all the shares outstanding, you can believe that they want to move the penny stock's price higher.
+Insider ownership is also important because it shows you that the individuals steering the ship have "some skin in the game" so to speak.
+If insiders own 25% of all the shares outstanding, you can believe that they want to move the stock's price higher.

 You do not want insider ownership to be much higher than 35%, because then they can (possibly) just do whatever they please, with no checks and balances.
 If insider ownership is less than 2%, you need to question why.
-Generally, most penny stocks have an insider ownership position between 10% and 20%.
+Generally, most sub-$5 shares have an insider ownership position between 10% and 20%.

 Warning!
 Unlike percentages of insider ownership, we do not put any stake in insider purchases/sales as a means of predicting where the shares are heading.
 Insiders are notoriously bad investors, buying when they should have sold, and vice versa.
 As well, they often make trades completely unrelated to corporate prospects or operations.
 Using their trades is no way to reliably predict future prospects for the underlying shares.

 13 Market Risk (systemic risk)

-Shares in many penny stocks will trade with the ebbs and flows of the overall market.
+Shares in many stocks will trade with the ebbs and flows of the overall market.
 When the exchanges are moving higher, that rising tide will typically lift all boats.
 On the other hand, a market crash can take everyone down with them, independent of the prospects of the individual companies.

 Moves in individual shares, due to moves in the overall markets and indexes, are known as systemic risk.
 Any investment holds a certain degree of risk simply by being a part of the "system."